 Elena joined Watsi on August 9th, 2018.
 Three years ago, Elena joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elena's most recent donation traveled 7,800 miles to support Sarafina, a small-scale farmer from Uganda, for a hysterectomy.
+Elena's most recent donation traveled 7,400 miles to support Votey, a mother from Cambodia, to fund fracture repair surgery following an accident.

 Sarafina is a small scale farmer and a mother of six, with five living children.
 She shared with us that she attended school up to the first grade when she was young and since has farmed, while her husband is a retired soldier.
 They own a three-room semi-permanent house for shelter.
 Their oldest child is now 45 years old and dropped out of school due to mental illness while their youngest recently got married.
 Sarafina receives a little support from her children and relies on her farm produce to meet her daily needs.
 For two years, Sarafina has been experiencing lower abdominal pains along with itchy arms.
 She used herbal medication for the itching but she never got relief.
 She visited Rugarama Hospital and the scan showed uterine fibroids.
 Sarafina has stopped farming because she can no longer bend down, and has had to miss some follow-up appointments due to limited funds.
 Her symptoms have worsened and she has been diagnosed with large uterine leiomyoma.
 An exam revealed a cervical mass highly suspicious of cervical cancer.
 If not treated, Sarafina could develop chronic pelvic pain and there is a risk of cancer spreading, poor quality of life due to chronic pain and organ failure.
 She needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus, but her family cannot afford the surgery.
 Our medical partner, African Mission Healthcare (AMH), is requesting $319 to fund Sarafina's surgery.
 On September 4th, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Sarafina will be able to resume her daily activities free of pain.
 Sarafina says, “I pray that I may be considered for treatment because I am in severe pain and my condition could get worse.
 I hope to be normal again so that I may get back to farming and taking care of my family.”